MapleWheels/RoR2_QoLChanges/Thunderstore/Releases/0.2.5/README.md

 This plugin is a collection of Quality of Life changes for Risk of Rain 2's 1.0 release update.
 All options are configurable via the configuration file.

 **Changelog**
-0.2.1:
-	- First Thunderstore published build.
+0.2.1: First Thunderstore published build.
 **!0.2.2: Fixed bugs from Risk of Risk of 2 v1.0.1.1 update.**
-0.2.3:
-	- Quick Readme fix.
+0.2.3: Quick Readme fix.
 No need to update.
-0.2.4:
-	- Added OnKill-Proc Chance feature to Engineer's turrets.
+0.2.4: Added OnKill-Proc Chance feature to Engineer's turrets.
-0.2.5:
+0.2.5: Hotfix to proc rate.
-	- Description fixes.
-0.2.6:
-	- Squid Polyp: Health no longer decays over time.

 Note: This plugin requires the following modding libraries:
 - [BepInEx](https://github.com/BepInEx/BepInEx) v5.3.x or higher